-The SENS Rink of Dreams is conveniently located in front of Ottawa City Hall, near many downtown hotels.
-Named after Ottawa’s NHL hockey team the Ottawa Senators, the rink offers free skating and is decorated in colourful LED lights.
+The Rink of Dreams is conveniently located in front of Ottawa City Hall, near many downtown hotels.
+The rink offers free skating and is decorated in colourful LED lights.
 Bring your own skates (facilities are closed until further notice).

 Drive out to some of the region’s spectacular light displays for a dose of brilliant colour.